PufferFinance/PufferPool/docs/PufferProtocol.md

 *Effects*:
 * Sets the next validator node's status to ACTIVE
-* Increments the index of the next node to provision for the strategy this node was provisioned for
+* Increments the index of the next node to provision for the module this node was provisioned for
-* Increments the strategy selection index
+* Increments the module selection index
-* Transfers 32 ETH from the pool into the strategy contract address
+* Transfers 32 ETH from the pool into the module contract address
-* Stakes the 32 ETH on the beacon chain, either directly or via Eigenpod, or any other method defined by the particular strategy contract
+* Stakes the 32 ETH on the beacon chain, either directly or via Eigenpod, or any other method defined by the particular module contract

 *Requirements*
 * The Guardians must have provided valid signatures in order to provision this node